 Oogle at the Beautiful Beachfront Houses

 There are so many lovely houses along the beach.
 I enjoyed fantasizing about them and wondering if maybe next time I could rent one of them for a week.
 We were amazed as we drove across Sanibel Island and then the house got even more magnificent once we were on Captiva Island.
 Make sure you also notice the mailboxes, we saw some really cute beach themed ones.

 Periwinkle Way is the main street on Sanibel Island.
 You can find lots of restaurants, shops, and bike rental places.
 We passed by the Island Cow which looked so cute, but since we had such a big breakfast we weren’t hungry so we just settled for a snack at Dairy Queen.

 I really enjoyed my day on Sanibel Island.
 For me, it was relaxing, the water was nice, and I enjoyed looking for shells.
 While we did Sanibel as a day trip from Fort Myers, it is also an easy day trip from Naples.
 Whether you are going to Sanibel Island with kids or want a relaxing adult escape, I am sure you will enjoy it!
 Check out my short video to get a better idea of what Sanibel Island is like.

 Have you been to Sanibel Island or another beach that has great seashells?
 I would love to hear your recommendations.

-Expert Tips For Your Day Trip to Sanibel Island
+Expert Tips For When You Visit Sanibel Island

 - You will need a car to go to Sanibel Island.
 You will need cash for the toll on the bridge if you don’t have the Leeway transponder, but you can pay for beach parking using your credit card.

-- Sanibel Island is the best shelling beach I have been to!
-If you plan on doing shelling, you might want to bring a shelling net like this one.
+- If you are serious about Sanibel Island shelling, you might want to bring a shelling net like this one.
 Just remember – don’t take any live Sanibel Island shells!

 - While all the beaches we visited had lots of seashells, I think the best place to find shells on Sanibel Island is Tarpon Bay Beach.